 - The foods we eat were produced on a farm.
 Food comes from either a plant or an animal.

-- Animals provide food such as milk, meat, and eggs.
+- Animals provide foods such as milk, meat, and eggs.

-- Plants provide food such as fruits, vegetables, and grains.
+- Plants provide foods such as fruits, vegetables, and grains.

 Organize a class trip to a local farm.
-Prior to the trip, students discuss when questions they have for the professional farmer.
-After the trip, students meet in small groups to discuss what they learned and use Crayola Crayons or colored pencils to illustrate their experiences.
+Prior to the trip, students should discuss what questions they have for the professional farmer.
+After the trip, have the students meet in small groups to discuss what they learned.
+Use crayons or colored pencils to illustrate their experiences.

-Discuss food from other countries that might not be typical for the U.S. Introduce foods like escargot, guacamole, tripe, and wasp crackers.
+Discuss food from other countries that might not be part of the typical US diet.
+Introduce foods like escargot, guacamole, tripe, and wasp crackers.

 Create short videos of students reporting about foods from animals or plants.
-Students use recycled materials to create a costume and give themselves a name for their reporting exercise, such as "Frank, the Food Reporter."
-Video the students responding to student illustration of foods or photographs.
-Share videos with parents and other family members.
+Have the students use recycled materials to create a costume and give themselves a name, such as "Frank, the Food Reporter," for their reporting exercise.
+Video the class responses to the student illustrations or photographs of foods.
+Share the videos with parents and other family members.

 Suggested Companion Resources